6 August 2022

 - Evaluate the importance of integrating scientific knowledge into the real world

-Dr Elisabeth Blagrove, Department of Psychology at the University of Warwick
+Dr Elisabeth Blagrove, Department of Psychology, University of Warwick

 This course aims to focus students on the scientific approach to understanding brain and behaviour, setting it firmly in the context of modern society and culture.
 It aims to foster your analytical and reflective skills, focusing on critical evaluation of the material presented and the competences needed for investigating different aspects of human behaviour covered in the course.
 This will give you the opportunity to examine your own experience, whilst developing your abilities to view human nature in a more rounded way.